 Dear title last_name_teacher,

 Thank you for participating in the Regional Education Lab Southwest (REL Southwest) study of New Mexico principals’ feedback to teachers!
 You completed our spring 2015 survey.
 See your responses here.
 We are now inviting you to complete the second and final teacher survey.
+It will take approximately 30 minutes to complete the online survey.

 As a reminder, all New Mexico public school principals were invited to participate in the study, which is supported by both the New Mexico Public Education Department and your school district.
 (To see the letter of support from NM PED and districts, visit {REL Southwest website}.)